openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   who selected each choice (Female, Male, Other).

 * The chart only includes students who reported their genders.
-The percentages shown in the chart are computed for the total number of students who did select a gender.
+The percentages shown in the chart are computed for currently enrolled students who did select a gender.

-* The report includes all enrolled students.
-For each day, the report includes the daily total enrollment count followed by columns that break down the total by Female, Male, Other or Not Reported.
+* The report includes all currently enrolled students.
+For each day, the report includes the daily enrollment count followed by columns that break down the enrollment count by Female, Male, Other, or Not Reported.

 .. _Location Computations: